 You can use either your current retirement benefit amount or your Social Security PIA estimate to infer past covered earnings if you have no current, and will have no future, covered earnings.

-We consider 11 types of benefits
+Considers 11 types of Social Security benefits

 - Retirement Insurance Benefits